 The process of generating new, low-risk, high-reward ideas, testing them for market viability, and then nurturing those ideas to life requires expertise.
 It’s a process.
 Treating innovation like a pet project and assembling a task force to deliver ideas to your desks is not how the process succeeds.

-Design thinking is the core of many Innovation Labs — guided processes, and it’s a method we believe in.
+Human-centered design thinking is at the core of our processes, and it’s a method we believe in.
 Depending on your objective, crowdsourcing, controlled trials and other methods can also be useful.
 The biggest difference between the bring-me-your-ideas approach and pursuing innovation through intentional methods is an end result of tangible action items, not just ideas.
 Real solutions.
 Solutions that solve real business problems, or better, that invent new, viable markets.

 So how does the process begin?
 First and foremost, the pursuit requires that solid thinkers — your task force — are paired with outside subject-matter experts and a team that can objectively guide the process from start to finish.